message/iata/HK.md

 5. Passengers must have a hotel reservation confirmation in Chinese or English for a minimum of 21 nights.
 The hotel must be listed on <a href="https://www.coronavirus.gov.hk/eng/designated-hotel-list.html">https://www.coronavirus.gov.hk/eng/designated-hotel-list.html</a> .
 - This does not apply to passengers who in the past 21 days have only been in Australia, Mainland of China, Chinese Taipei and Macao SAR, China, New Zealand or Singapore.
 6. Passengers who in the past 21 days have only been in Australia, New Zealand or Singapore must have a hotel reservation confirmation in Chinese or English for a minimum of 14 nights.
 The hotel must be listed on <a href="https://www.coronavirus.gov.hk/eng/designated-hotel-list.html">https://www.coronavirus.gov.hk/eng/designated-hotel-list.html</a> .
-7. Passengers who have been in or transited through Bangladesh, Belgium, Canada, Ecuador, Egypt, Ethiopia, France, Germany, Indonesia, Kazakhstan, Nepal, Romania, Russian Fed., Switzerland, Turkey, Ukraine, United Arab Emirates or USA in the past 21 days must have:
+7. Passengers who have been in or transited through Bangladesh, Belgium, Brazil, Canada, Ecuador, Egypt, Ethiopia, France, Germany, India, Indonesia, Ireland (Rep.), Kazakhstan, Nepal, Pakistan, Philippines, Romania, Russian Fed., South Africa, Switzerland, Turkey, Ukraine, United Arab Emirates, United Kingdom or USA in the past 21 days must have:
 - a negative COVID-19 nucleic acid test result.
 The test must have been taken at most 72 hours before departure of the last direct flight to Hong Kong, SAR China.
 The name in the test result must match the name on the travel document, or a written confirmation issued by the laboratory with the name of the passenger must be presented; and
 - a document proving that the laboratory is approved by the local government; and
 - a hotel reservation confirmation for a minimum of 21 nights.